 Joseph Goebbels, the infamous German politician and minister of propaganda in Nazi Germany, has a quote that reads: “Think of the press as a great keyboard on which the government can play.”
 That is how governments use media to move people!
 In our region (the Middle East), for example, you can see the media’s influence in shattering relationships between people that belong to one nation.
 A dictator’s main slogan: “Divide to conquer!”

 Call for Action

-Promoting the truth and making people see what’s really happening on the ground, not what others want them to see is a good cause to live for.
+Promoting the truth and making people see what’s really happening on the ground, not what others want them to see, is a good cause to live for.
 I believe that if only people were exposed to fair and unbiased media, peace would definitely prevail.

-Produced by Ornina media production
+- Produced by Ornina media production

-Kristiance Backer, From MTV to Mecca, becoming a Muslim, Arcadia books and Awakening publication, 2012, P. 139-140)
+- Kristiance Backer.
+From MTV to Mecca: How Islam Inspired My Life.
+Arcadia books and Awakening publication, 2012, P. 139-140

 This content reflects the personal opinions of the author.
 It is accurate and true to the best of the author’s knowledge and should not be substituted for impartial fact or advice in legal, political, or personal matters.

 Salma Hassaballa (author) from Egypt on June 11, 2017:

 Thank you Ashutosh for your comment, very revealing

 Ashutosh Joshi from New Delhi, India on June 11, 2017: